The Best Things to Do in Builth Wells

 It’s also a wildlife haven and home to surprising bird species, such as ravens and nightjars.
 The catalogue of critters that can be found in this scenic habitat includes deer, otters, voles, bats, and more!

-9. Wyeside Arts Centre Theatre & Cinema
+10. Visit The Wyeside Arts Centre Theatre & Cinema

 The Wyeside Arts Centre in Builth Wells is an independently run charity, showing live performances as well as films and community arts.
-Some arts centres can be a bit pretentious, and exclusive – but not this one.
+Some arts centres can be a bit pretentious and exclusive – but not this one.
 Wyeside’s mission is to nurture inspiration, participation, creativity, and curiosity.

 Appealing to all sorts of different tastes, Wyeside is the Builth Wells cinema and theatre.
 When it comes to films, this means you can see blockbusters or indie releases.
 Theatre performances include anything from Shakespeare to panto.
-Plus, you can catch world’s finest performers via satellite link, with London, NY and more.
+Plus, you can catch the world’s finest performers via satellite link, with London, NY and more.

 If you love a trip to the cinema or theatre, take a look at what's on at Wyeside.

-10. Visit Pubs in Builth Wells
+11. Visit Pubs in Builth Wells

 As with most Welsh towns, Builth Wells has some lovely pubs to pick from.

-If it’s summer, you can laze in the dappled shade of a beer garden, and if it’s winter you can warm your hands by a log fire.
-And, in all seasons you can drink in moderation and relax!
+If it’s summer, you can laze in the dappled shade of a beer garden, and if it’s winter, you can warm your hands by a log fire.
+And, in all seasons, you can drink in moderation and relax!

 Enjoy A Well-Deserved Welsh Break